nhtua/bookshell/README.md

 # Kube-shell

 My notebook for Kubernetes common commands set.
+You can use these scripts as the learning instructions step-by-step or automating scripts to do some specific purposes.

 ## Structure
 I put all same-purposed `.sh` files into a directory.
 Usually, a script are named by its behavior and its order to execute.